esafirm/android-image-picker/README.md

 # Version 2.x.x

-If you still use the previous version, you can check
+If you still use the previous version, you can check `2.x` branch in [here](https://github.com/esafirm/android-image-picker/tree/2.x)

 # Support Me!